coderefinery/reproducible-research/_episodes/06-workflow-management.md

 ```

 In this example we wish to:
-1. Analyze word frequencies using `wordcount.py` for 4 books (they are all in the `data` directory)
+1. Analyze word frequencies using `wordcount.py` for 4 books (they are all in the `data` directory).
-2. Plot a histogram using `plotcount.py`
+2. Plot a histogram using `plotcount.py`.
-3. Print the ratio between most common and second most common word for all books
+3. Print the ratio between most common and second most common word for all books.

 Example (for one book only) - let us test this out: